mikedilger/mosaic-spec/docs/rationale.md

 ### Bit 48

-The most significant bit of timestamps is always a 0 in case software interprets it as a signed integer, to preserve sorting.
+The most significant bit of timestamps is set to 0 in case software interprets it as a signed integer, to preserve sorting.

 ---